Causes of bronchial asthma and definition of the disease

 The following classification of bronchial asthma is used in the United States:

-Asthma bronchitis without further clarification
+4 | Unspecified asthma | Asthma of late onset Asthma bronchitis without further clarification |

 At the moment priority is given to personalized medicine, which at the moment has no possibility to create individual medication and ways of examination or prevention of disease development for a particular patient, but it is proposed to single out certain categories.
 These subgroups of patients are called phenotypes, characterized by peculiarities in the causes, development, examination methods and therapy.